Geolem/learnGit/readme.txt

-Git is a version control system
+Git is a distribute version control system
 This is just a git learning test.